 Calculate tips, split bills, and compare percentages instantly.

 Using this tip calculator is straightforward.
 Start by entering your total bill amount in the input field at the top.
 Then choose a tip percentage, either by clicking one of the preset buttons (10%, 15%, 18%, 20%, or 25%) or by typing a custom percentage into the input field.
-If you are dining with others and want to split the bill, enter the number of people sharing the cost.
+If you are dining with others and split the bill, enter the number of people sharing the cost.
 The calculator instantly shows you the tip amount, the total bill including tip, and the per-person breakdown if you are splitting.

 For additional precision, you can enable the pre-tax tip toggle.
-This is useful when your bill includes sales tax and you want to tip based only on the food and service total, not on the tax portion.
+This is useful when your bill includes sales tax and you tip based only on the food and service total, not on the tax portion.
 Enter either a tax rate (like 8.5%) or the exact tax dollar amount, and the calculator will figure the tip on the pre-tax subtotal while still adding the full tax to your final total.

 The rounding options let you clean up your numbers.
 "Exact" gives you the precise calculated amounts.
 "Round Total" rounds your final total up to the nearest whole dollar, adjusting the tip to match.
 "Round Tip" rounds just the tip amount up to the nearest dollar.
-These options are handy when you want to leave a clean cash amount or simply prefer rounder numbers on your receipt.
+These options are handy when you leave a clean cash amount or simply prefer rounder numbers on your receipt.

 Tip percentages in the United States typically range from 15% to 20% for standard restaurant service.
 A 15% tip is considered the baseline for acceptable service in a sit-down restaurant.
 Most people leave 18% for good service and 20% or more for excellent service.
 The quick comparison table below the results shows you all the standard percentages side by side, making it easy to see the dollar difference between each option for your specific bill.